Relative free splitting and free factor complexes I: Hyperbolicity: Relative free splitting complexes

-We define a relation denoted $T \succ S$ or $S \prec T$ to mean that there exists a collapse map $T \mapsto S$, equivalently there exists a relatively natural collapse map.
-This relation is well-defined on equivalence classes.
-The relation $T \succ S$ is a partial order because a composition of collapse maps is a collapse map.
-We express the relation $T \succ S$ in various ways, such as $T$ \emph{collapses to}~$S$, or $S$ \emph{expands to} $T$, or \emph{$S \expands T$ is an expansion}, or \emph{$T \collapses S$ is a collapse}.
-If furthermore $T \not\approx S$ then the collapse or expansion is \emph{proper}, and this holds if and only if for some (all) collapse maps $T \mapsto S$ some point pre-image contains more than one relatively natural vertex of $T$.
+We define a relation denoted $T \succ S$ to mean that there exists a collapse map $T \mapsto S$.
+This relation is a well-defined on equivalence classes, and it is a partial ordering (note that a composition of collapse maps is a collapse map).
+We also express the relation $T \succ S$ as $S \prec T$, and by using various terminologies such as that $T$ \emph{collapses to}~$S$, or that $S$ \emph{expands to}~$T$.
+If~furthermore $T \not\approx S$ then the collapse or expansion is \emph{proper}, which holds if and only if for some (any) collapse map $T \xrightarrow{[\sigma]} S$ the subgraph $\sigma$ contains a natural edge.